simphotonics/generic_enum/README.md

   }
 }
 ```
-For more information about the topic of source code generation see the packages
+For more information about the topic of source code generation see the packages:
 [analyzer] and [source_gen].

 ## Examples